"What does it profit a man to gain the whole world and forfeit his soul?"

 Gifts of the Mercenary

-When the Knight falls into his Loser shadow—giving up, refusing to train—the Mercenary's discipline can restore balance.
+When the Knight falls into his Critic shadow, judging from the sidelines instead of training, the Mercenary's discipline can restore balance.

 Recognizing the Mercenary

-In Career: Using skills purely for money without regard for impact.
+In career: Using skills for money alone without regard for impact.
 Taking any client regardless of ethics.
 Competing without honor.

-The key sign is skill without service.
-He is highly capable but his capabilities serve nothing beyond his own advancement.
+The telling sign is skill without service.
+He is capable but his capabilities serve nothing beyond his own advancement.

 Balancing the Mercenary